Bikeshydv002/op-system-Bikesh/week1.md

 NAT on the workstation allows controlled access for updates and downloads Static IP addressing ensures predictable and reliable SSH connectivity Design Trade-Off Considerations
 Isolating the server from the internet significantly improves security by limiting exposure to external threats.
 However, this design introduces additional administrative complexity when performing system updates or installing packages.
-This trade-off prioritises security over convenience and reflects real-world operating system design decisions commonly used in professional server environments.
+This trade-off prioritises security over convenience and reflects real-world operating system design decisions used in professional server environments.
 Distribution Selection Justification
 Ubuntu Server 22.04 LTS
 Reasons for Selection